-For th e year e ended Decem cember 31, 2018 2017 2016 In thousands Contractual coupon rate of interest \$ 6,500 \$ 4,207 \$ Accretion of convertible notes discount 2,596 1,612 Interest expense - convertible notes \$ 9,096 \$ 5,819 \$
+For the year ended December 31, 2019 2018 2017 In thousands Contractual coupon rate of interest \$ 6,503 \$ 6,500 \$ 4,207 Accretion of convertible notes discount 2,753 2,596 1,612 Interest expense - convertible notes \$ 9,256 \$ 9,096 \$ 5,819

 In November 2010, the Company issued convertible senior unsecured notes due on November 15, 2017, in the aggregate principal amount of \$115.0 million in a private placement offering.
 These notes bore 3.25% interest per annum on the principal amount, payable semiannually in arrears on May 15 and November 15 of each year, beginning in 2011.
 In May 2017, the Company used a portion of the net proceeds from the issuance of the 2024 Notes, along with cash received from the counterparties in connection with the termination of the existing convertible note hedge transactions referred to below, to repurchase \$103.5 million principal amount of the 2017 Notes from a limited number of holders in an arm's length transaction.
 This repurchase represented approximately 90% of the aggregate principal amount of 2017 Notes.
-The repurchases were accounted for as an extinguishment of the 017 Notes and was recorded as a reduction to additional paid-in capital.
+The repurchases were accounted for as an extinguishment of the 2017 Notes and was recorded as a reduction to additional paid-in capital.
 The remainder of the cost was attributed to the outstanding principal repurchased and accrued interest.

 The repayment of a portion of the 2017 Notes was not contingent upon the issuance of the 2024 Notes.
 As such, the repurchase of the 2017 Notes was accounted for as a debt extinguishment.
-At December 31, 2018 and 2017, there was no liability balance associated with the 2017 Notes as a result of the debt extinguishment.
+At December 31, 2019 and 2018, there was no liability balance associated with the 2017 Notes as a result of the debt extinguishment.